coatrack/coatrack/README.md

-## Installation using production-ready Docker Images
+## Installation using Docker Images

  The following prerequisites are required:

-*  a Linux shell - Windows users can use WSL of the Git Bash shell instead
+*  a Linux shell - Windows users can use WSL or the Git Bash shell instead
 *  docker
 *  docker-compose

-### Deployment For Newcomers
+### First Example Deployment

-This approach is suggested if you are completely new to CoatRack and want to just want to experience what it actually does.
-Follow these instructions:
+This approach is suggested if you are familiar with the basic CoatRack functionality provided by [coatrack.eu](https://coatrack.eu) and you want to deploy your own CoatRack instance.
+Go to the directory `docker/docker-compose-deployment` and follow these instructions:

-1. Change the `INSERT_SAMPLE_DATA_ON_STARTUP` parameter in `.env` to `true` to initialize the example Gateway in the database.
+1. Change the `INSERT_SAMPLE_DATA_ON_STARTUP` parameter in `.env` to `true` to initialize some example data.
+This step is optional.
-2. Go to the directory `docker/docker-compose-deployment` and execute:
+2. Go to the directory `docker/docker-compose-deployment` and execute this command to create the databases within PostgreSQL:

 ```sh
 bash initialize-databases-if-necessary.sh
 ```

-* The previous step is required to create the databases within PostgreSQL.
-Now you can set up CoatRack via:
+* Now you can start the application, including an example Gateway, via:

 ```sh
 docker-compose --profile example-gateway up -d
 ```

-* The last step is to check out the service provided by the example Gateway.
-Search for this URL in your browser:
+* Search for this URL in your browser:

 ```http
 http://localhost:8088/humidity-by-location?api-key=ee11ee22-ee33-ee44-ee55-ee66ee77ee88